erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **CROX**

-I like Crocs product and business concept.
-Footwear hhas a huge total addressable market.
+I like the Crocs product and business concept.
+Footwear has a huge total addressable market.
 I see their product everywhere I go.
 I think this is a possible "value stock".
 It is a business with strong management.
 I like the stock.
 We'll see where it goes, I lightened the position because it has not moved much lately, and think there are better opportunities.